Thinking of going digital with your content? Or even start a digital magazine from scratch?

 The idea of starting or running your own digital magazine is very appealing.
 It may start as a hobby or a passion for many, but for others, it could be a business right from the very start.

-How to start a digital magazine: carve out a niche
+How to start a digital magazine?

 Let’s say you’re passionate about traveling and enjoy talking and writing about it.
 There are a lot of other online publishers that already do that and they do it well.
 So, you’d like to stand out?
 But how to do that in an already overcrowded space?
 Take Flaneur magazine, for example.